-- A letter of invitation on the employer's letterhead

-- A standard application form
+- a letter of invitation on the employer's letterhead; - a standard application form;

-- · Two color photographs of the employee

-- The employee's passport

-- State duty (Normally, US\$250 for a one-year multiple entry visa; however, for nationals of countries which charge higher visa fees to citizens of the Republic of Azerbaijan, the amount of the state duty may be higher.)
+- two color photographs of the employee; - a copy of the original medical insurance certificate (where an inviting party does not undertake medical services); - the employee's passport; - state duty (Normally, US\$250 for a one-year multiple entry visa; however, for nationals of countries which charge higher visa fees to citizens of the Republic of Azerbaijan, the amount of the state duty may be higher.)

-A new ASAN visa procedure exists for visitor visas processed through ASAN Services.
+A relatively new ASAN e-visa procedure exists for visitor visas processed through ASAN Services.
 Now it is possible to obtain single entry tourist, labor and work visas for 30 days online by providing a scanned copy of the foreigner's passport and information about arrival and departure dates.